 The District Administrator has prepared written administrative guidelines for staff members to follow when reporting alleged harassment.
 The process that will be followed when conducting an investigation regarding alleged harassment that is prohibited is also set forth in these administrative guidelines.

-For more information, employees shall refer to: Policy 4362 Employee Anti-Harassment Policy 4362.01 Threatening Behavior toward Staff Members
+For more information, employees shall refer to:

+- Policy 4362 Employee Anti-Harassment - Policy 4362.01 Threatening Behavior toward Staff Members promote organizational effectiveness and efficiency.

 Job Descriptions